musaffa/polymorphic_constraints/README.md

 >> picture.save # update completes successfully

 # delete/destroy
->> employee.delete # raises ActiveRecord::InvalidForeignKey exeption. cannot delete because the picture still refers to the employee as the imageable.
+>> employee.delete # raises ActiveRecord::ReferenceViolation exeption. cannot delete because the picture still refers to the employee as the imageable.
 >> employee.destroy # destroys successfully. unlike product, employee implements dependent destroy on imageable. so it destroys the picture first, then it destroys itself.
 >> Employee.count # 0
 >> Picture.count # 0